TrueConf Group Capabilities

 Viewing, downloading, and deleting video recordings

-Management of all user settings
+Managing all user settings

 Downloading the system log

-Remote software update via file upload (offline)
+Remote software update by uploading a file (offline)

-Configuration Import/Export
+Import/Export Configuration

-Import/Export the address book in CSV format
+Import/export address book in CSV format

 Clearing and exporting call logs